mikaig/Luckperms-Skript/README.md

-# Luckperms-Skript
-You'll need luckperms installed for this skript
+# luckperms skript
+cool skript for luckperms

+# do not claim this skript as your own